awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-troubleshooting-charge-compute-battery.md

-# How to Charge the AWS DeepRacer Compute Module Battery?<a name="deepracer-troubleshooting-charge-compute-battery"></a>
+# How to Charge the AWS DeepRacer Compute Module Battery<a name="deepracer-troubleshooting-charge-compute-battery"></a>

 Follow the steps below to charge your AWS DeepRacer compute module battery: